Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 The geomagnetic coordinates are based on a geomagnetic model (like the International Geomagnetic Reference Field, IGRF) which represents the Earth's magnetic field.
 In this model, the "prime meridian" is not the geographic prime meridian that goes through Greenwich, but the meridian that goes through the magnetic north pole.

 The magnetic north pole does not align perfectly with the geographic North Pole, and it even moves over time (a phenomenon called secular variation).
 So, a magnetometer's magnetic longitude can be quite different from its geographic longitude.
+Magnetic longitude ranges from 0 to 360 degrees.
+The same reference can be used.

 ![Figure_17](./images_GIC/Figure_17.png)
 *Figure_17*